 Every manufacturer must address it—the ever-present elephant in the room: WASTE.
 Companies small and large, across all industries, are faced with waste in their manufacturing process.
-From raw ingredients to packaging, every stage of the manufacturing process must take waste-stream management into consideration.
+From raw ingredients to packaging, an effective waste-stream management plan encompasses and benefits every stage of the manufacturing process.

-A preventative approach to waste management requires taking a step back and focusing on the entire manufacturing process, the facility and the business drivers.
+A preventative approach to waste management requires taking a step back and focusing on the entire manufacturing process, the facility and the business drivers to make an all-encompassing plan.
 Often, steps can be taken to address the process and identify areas where excess waste is produced.
 Some things to consider are listed below:

 How do ingredients, materials or inclusions enter the facility?

 The first step of creating your waste-stream management plan is to evaluate the components coming into your facility.
 Consider the following questions:

 - Do you need the extra dunnage to maintain the integrity of the ingredient or raw material?